UCLCSSA/User-Specification/Function-Specification.md

 - Lowest Temperature (Degrees Celsius)
 - Recommended clothing

-### 2.2 News
+### 2.2 Events

-News are displayed inside a *scroll bar*:
+Events are displayed inside a *horizontal slider*:

-- Every two seconds, a news card is scrolled to the left.
+- Auto-scroll is enabled on the slider, with animation time set to 2 seconds.

 #### 2.2.1 Content

-- News cards MUST contain CSSA activities.
+- Events cards MUST contain CSSA activities.
 - MAY contain other information.

-#### 2.2.2 Scroll Bar
+#### 2.2.2 Horizontal Slider

-- Scroll Bar SHOULD display preview images.
+- Horizontal Slider SHOULD display preview images.
 - Each preview image represents an article.

-#### 2.2.3 When User press picture on the scroll bar
+#### 2.2.3 When User tap picture on the horizontal slider

 Full news article SHOULD be displayed on a new page.